snowplow/documentation/docs/understanding-tracking-design/managing-event-specifications/ui/index.md

 ### Implementation Instructions

-The Implementation Instructions section allows you to specify how each property for a selected data structure should be populated.
+This section allows you to specify how each property for a selected event data structure should be populated.

 The dialog displays the list of properties defined in the data structure associated with this event specification.